UAW ORGANIZING AGAINST TRUMP 2.0

 Defending Federal Programs

-• Lobbied Congress to oppose Trump Administration proposal to tax student fellowships and scholarships, this provision was dropped from the 2025 reconciliation bill; also opposed more draconian cuts to student aid, a number of these were rolled back
+WIN: Increased taxes on fellowships and scholarships were dropped from the 2025 reconciliation bill; UAW also opposed more draconian cuts to student aid in 2025, a number of which were rolled back

 • UAW members across the country mobilized to oppose cuts to Medicaid and SNAP and to oppose tax cuts for the rich in the 2025 Reconciliation bill